List of inactive United States Navy helicopter squadrons: Sea Combat (HSC) squadrons

 The Helicopter Sea Combat (HSC) designation was created April 2005 when the Helicopter Combat Support (HC) squadrons had completed their transitions from the H-46 Sea Knight to the multi-mission MH-60S Seahawk.
 Beginning in 2007 the Helicopter Anti-submarine (HS) squadrons began transitioning from their SH-60F and HH-60H Seahawks to the MH-60S and were redesignated HSC as well.
 Therefore, some current HSC squadrons are former HC squadrons and others are former HS squadrons.
-There were also two new squadrons established as HSC squadrons, one of which has been deactivated, and there were two Navy Reserve HSC squadrons designated HSC-84 and HSC-85 which are listed in the "U. S. Navy Reserve Squadrons" section at the end of the article.
+There were also two new squadrons established on 1 October 2006 as HSC squadrons, one of which (HSC-22) was deactivated on 30 June 2023 but was subsequently reactivated on 1 April 2026, and there were two Navy Reserve HSC squadrons designated HSC-84 and HSC-85 which are listed in the "U. S. Navy Reserve Squadrons" section at the end of the article.

-There are two deactivated squadrons listed below, one of which is also listed in the HS section above.
+There is a single deactivated squadron listed below which is also listed in the HS section above.
+HSC-84 and HSC-85 are also deactivated HSC squadrons but they were USNR squadrons and are listed in the USNR squadron section below.

 Helicopter Antisubmarine Squadron / Helicopter Sea Combat Squadron FIFTEEN:

 Established as Helicopter Antisubmarine Squadron FIFTEEN (HS-15) on 29 October 1971 to participate in Sea Control Ship experimentation aboard USS Guam from January 1972 to mid 1974 after which it operated as an Atlantic Fleet aircraft carrier based squadron.
 Redesignated Helicopter Sea Combat Squadron FIFTEEN (HSC-15) in November 2012 continuing as an aircraft carrier based squadron.
 The squadron was deactivated on 31 March 2017 as part of the deactivation of Carrier Air Wing FOURTEEN.